jordanplant/DisneyWorldDashboard/README.md

 - **V1.2**
 - Implemented a Weather Carousel feature to split the data, enhancing readability.

 ---

 - **V1.3**
 - Updated Snack list to include prices and locations
+- Opportunity to rate snacks when they are marked as Complete

 ---

 ## Feedback and Support

 Feedback and contributions are welcome!